 Hijiki Rice is a colorful Japanese mixed rice (takikomi gohan) cooked in seasoned dashi with seaweed, carrots, and aburaage fried tofu.
-Part of a balanced Japanese diet for centuries, hijiki is a savory sea vegetable that’s rich in minerals and dietary fiber.
-Enjoy this classic recipe that’s also vegan friendly.
+An integral ingredient in the Japanese diet for centuries, hijiki is a savory sea vegetable rich in minerals and dietary fiber.
+Enjoy this classic recipe, which is also vegan-friendly.

-From a young age, I was aware that I had a very eclectic taste when it came to food.
-I always loved classic Japanese ichiju sansai style meals with grilled fish, small sides, and rice and miso soup while my friends were more interested in western food and yoshoku (western-influenced Japanese food).
-I especially loved all kinds of mixed rice or takikomi gohan, and this Hijiki Rice was one of my favorites.
+From a young age, I always loved classic Japanese ichiju sansai style meals with grilled fish, small sides, and rice and miso soup, while my friends were more interested in Western food and yoshoku (western-influenced Japanese food).
+I especially loved all kinds of Japanese mixed rice called takikomi gohan, and this Hijiki Rice was one of my favorites.

 Every season, we enjoy rice cooked with fresh seasonal ingredients, such as green peas or bamboo shoots in spring, corn in summer, sweet potato or chestnut in fall, and oyster or root vegetables in winter.